core-wg/oscore/draft-ietf-core-object-security.md

 #### Observe {#observe}

 Observe {{RFC7641}} is an optional feature.
 An implementation MAY support {{RFC7252}} and the OSCORE option without supporting {{RFC7641}}.
+This section specifies Observe processing associated to the Partial IV {{observe-partial-iv}} and Observe processing in the presence of RFC 7641 compliant intermediaries {{observe-option-processing}}.

+In contrast to e.g. block-wise, the use of Inner and Outer Observe option are not independent.
+Outer Observe is required to support Observe operations in intermediaries, but the additional use of Inner Observe is needed to protect Observe registrations end-to-end (see {{observe-option-processing}}). {{observe-without-intermed}} specifies an alternative Observe processing in the absence of intermediaries.

-##### Partial IV Processing
+##### Partial IV Processing {#observe-partial-iv}

 It the server accepts an Observe registration, a Partial IV must be included in all notifications (both successful and error).
 To secure the order of notifications, the client SHALL maintain a Notification Number for each Observation it registers.
 The Notification Number is a non-negative integer containing the largest Partial IV of the received notifications for the associated Observe registration (see {{replay-protection}}).
 The Notification Number is initialized to the Partial IV of the first successfully received notification response to the registration request.
 In contrast to {{RFC7641}}, the received Partial IV MUST always be compared with the Notification Number, which thus MUST NOT be forgotten after 128 seconds.
 Further details of replay protection of notifications are specified in {{replay-protection}}.
-The client MAY ignore the Observe option value.

 Clients can re-register observations to ensure that the observation is still active and establish freshness again ({{RFC7641}} Section 3.3.1).
 When an OSCORE protected observation is refreshed, not only the ETags, but also the partial IV (and thus the payload and OSCORE option) change.
 The server uses the new request's Partial IV as the 'request_piv' of new responses.

-##### Observe in Intermediaries {#observe-option-processing}
+##### Observe In Intermediaries {#observe-option-processing}

 The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1).
 To support proxy operations, the CoAP client using Observe with OSCORE MUST set Outer Observe.
 If Observe was only sent encrypted end-to-end, an OSCORE-unaware proxy would not expect several responses to a non-Observe request and notifications would not reach the client.
 Moreover, intermediaries are allowed to cancel observations and inform the server; forbidding this may result in processing and transmission of notifications which does not reach the client.